Substituting Another Day for a Statutory Holiday - Act Part 5, Section 48

 A majority means more than 50% of those employees affected.
 Employees' wishes must be determined by democratic means and a written record must be kept of the decision-making process for the required 4 years pursuant to s.48(3).

 When scheduling another day off for a statutory holiday, an employer must not unduly influence employees' wishes.

 Employees covered by a collective agreement

-Where there is a collective agreement, the enforcement of matters relating to Part 5 is through the grievance procedure, not through the enforcement provisions of the Act.
+Section 3 provides that parties to a collective agreement may not negotiate terms and conditions that do not meet or exceed the standards set out in section 48.
+Where there is a collective agreement, the enforcement of matters relating to section 48 is through the grievance procedure, not through the enforcement provisions of the Act.